EIN 74-1604560

 Program areas at MET

-MET HHS Programs which include Head Start, Early Head Start and Child Care Partnership programs promote school readiness for children ages birth to five from low-income families by supporting the whole child's development by providing learning experiences to help children grow intellectually, socially, and emotionally.
-Readiness for school is fostered through individualized learning experiences.
-Relationships with adults, play, and planned and spontaneous instruction help children grow in many aspects of development.
-By utilizing the Head Start model, these students progress in social skill development, emotional well-being, language, literacy, and concept development.
-Motivation, Education and Training, Inc, head start service area is comprised of eight counties in southeastern Texas which include: Montgomery, Hardin, Chambers, Liberty, Harris, Waller, Austin, Polk, and San Jacinto.
-Services are funded for 8 HS sites, 8 EHS sites, and 1 EHS-CCP sites.
-MET provides full-day child development services for 546 infants, toddlers, pregnant women, and 771 HS children.
-Services are also offered in the children's own homes, where a Family Educator visits once per week to provide programming to the child and family.
-Children and families who receive home-based services gather periodically with other enrolled families for a group learning experience facilitated by Head Start staff.
-MET utilizes an integrated approach of developmentally appropriate, family-centered, and culturally appropriate services to promote school readiness and strong, healthy families.
-During the last program year, 95 parents attended job training or adult education classes, 60 parents attended English as a Second Language ESL training, 1,380 parents received health education, and 136 received financial literacy training.
-In addition, during this period, 745 people volunteered in either the Head Start or Early Head Start program, 590 of which were program parents.
+MET HHS Programs, including Head Start and Early Head Start, are designed to promote school readiness for children ages birth to five from low-income families.
+These programs focus on supporting the whole child's development, offering learning experiences that foster intellectual, social, and emotional growth.
+School readiness is cultivated through individualized learning opportunities, where relationships with adults, play, and both planned and spontaneous instruction contribute to the child's development in various areas.
+By following the Head Start model, children make progress in social skills, emotional well-being, language, literacy, and cognitive development.
+Motivation, Education and Training, Inc. (MET) serves eight counties in southeastern Texas: Montgomery, Hardin, Chambers, Liberty, Harris, Waller, Austin, Polk, and San Jacinto.
+The organization offers services at 3 Head Start sites, 13 Early Head Start sites, and 8 combined Head Start/Early Head Start Learning Centers.
+MET provides full-day child development services to 606 infants, toddlers, pregnant women, and 425 Head Start children.
+In addition, home-based services are available, where a Family Educator visits families weekly to offer programming.
+Families receiving home-based services also come together for group learning experiences led by Head Start staff.
+MET employs an integrated approach that combines developmentally appropriate, family-centered, and culturally sensitive services to foster school readiness and promote strong, healthy families.
+During the last program year, 34 parents participated in job training or adult education, 15 attended English as a Second Language (ESL) classes, 1,245 parents received health education, and 118 parents participated in financial literacy training.
+Furthermore, 1,304 individuals volunteered in Head Start or Early Head Start programs, including 398 program parents.

-MET's additional Federal / State Program expenses include Fatherhood Fire, Fatherhood Effect, CACFP, Texas Home Visiting, PROJECT HOPES, and SMVF - Service Members Veterans and Families.
-These programs are an integral part of MET's layered vision.
-The primary purpose of these programs is an emphasis on families.
-We help parents by matching them with someone who can answer questions, give advice, and recommend services.
-MET's commitment is to improve the well-being of families through education, health, and self-sufficiency.
-Focus areas include Child Health & Development Education Financial Literacy and Family Self-Sufficiency Child and Family Safety.
-Services include Home Base programs which provide child abuse and neglect prevention services that target families with children between zero and five years of age, Parenting sessions, Youth sessions 11-17 yrs. of age and fatherhood sessions .
-Collaboration with community organizations in targeted counties is a pillar of MET's outcome and mission.
-Community coalition development, as well as services that promote child welfare, childhood education, and other family services are part of the program model.
-These services are available to all eligible persons, regardless of race, age, gender, disability, or religion.
-The investment in the families that have utilized theses services result in high-risk children being put on a path to become educated, psychologically healthy, and productive adults.
+MET's additional federal and state program expenses include initiatives such as Fatherhood Fire, Fatherhood Effect, CACFP, THV - Texas Home Visiting, PROJECT HOPES, SMVF - Service Members, Veterans and Families, and TTFP - Texas Thriving Families.
+These programs play a crucial role in MET's comprehensive vision.
+The primary aim is to support families by connecting parents with resources that provide guidance, advice, and service recommendations.
+MET is dedicated to enhancing family well-being through education, health, and self-sufficiency.
+Key focus areas encompass Child Health & Development, Education, Financial Literacy, Family Self-Sufficiency, and Child and Family Safety.
+Services offered include Home-Based programs aimed at preventing child abuse and neglect, targeting families with children from birth to five years old.
+Additional services include parenting sessions, youth sessions for ages 11-17, and fatherhood sessions.
+Collaboration with community organizations in targeted counties is a cornerstone of MET's outcomes and mission.
+This collaboration supports the development of community coalitions and services that promote child welfare, early childhood education, and other essential family services.
+These services are available to all eligible individuals, regardless of race, age, gender, disability, or religion.
+Investing in families who utilize these services has a lasting impact, ensuring that high-risk children are supported on their path to becoming educated, psychologically healthy, and productive adults.

 Who funds Motivation Education and Training (MET)